sindresorhus/component-emitter/Readme.md

 ### Emitter#emit(event, ...)

-  Emit an `event` with variable option args.
+  Emit an `event` with any amount of arguments.

 ### Emitter#listeners(event)